 Instagram crops all vertical posts to a 4:5.
-That means that it’s impossible to fit a full 9:16 video into an Instagram post.
-If you film a video clip on your phone or Snap or if you want to post a Story to your feed, Instagram makes you crop part of it out unless you resize it first.
+Unless your video is under 30 seconds, it won't work on Reels.
+That means that it’s impossible to fit a full 9:16 video into a normal Instagram video post.
+If you take a screenshot, film a video clip on your phone, TikTok, or Snap, or if you want to post a Story to your feed, Instagram makes you crop part of it out unless you resize it first.

 To post a full vertical video or image on Instagram without cropping to 4:5, add a white background to make it into a square.
 Then, you can post the photo or video without cropping out or changing the size.
+This technique works for pictures, GIFs, and videos.
 Here’s a step-by-step tutorial:

 Open Kapwing’s resizer and upload the vertical or portrait photo you want to post.
 Kapwing’s resizer is free to use and online, so you don’t need to download an app.
 It supports images, GIFs and videos.

 Note: If you want to edit or add filters to your photos, make sure to do this before resizing.
 That way, the white background won’t be affected by the color changes and adjustments.